nicupop729/math-magicians/README.md

 ### Prerequisites

-- Please make sure you have Node.js packedge installed on your terminal
+- Please make sure you have Node.js packedge installed on your terminal.

 ### Setup